lumoa-oss/booktest/readme.md

       when booktest is started without parameters
     * define the directory, where books and temporary files are stored

+You can also store a .booktest file in your home directory to provide cross-project default settings.
+These settings will be overriden by project specific .booktest or environment variables of form BOOKTEST_VARIABLE_NAME.
+E.g. BOOKTEST_MD_VIEWER will override .booktest file md_viewer configuration.

 # Testing

 To run the test cases, run: